-constitutional convention, justices, and judges.
-(Section 84-3, HRS).
-On beh nalf of , CONTRACTOR, the unders igned does declare as follows: 1.
-CONTRACTOR \square is \square is not a legislator or an employee or a business in which a legislator or an employee has a controlling interest.
-(Section 84-15(a), HRS).
-2. CONTRACTOR has not been represented or assisted personally in the matter by an individual who has been an employee of the agency awarding this Contract within the preceding two years and who participated while so employed in the matter with which the Contract is directly concerned.
-(Section 84-15(b), HRS).
-3. 3.
+- CONTRACTOR \square is \square is not a legislator or an employee or a business in which a legislator 1. or an employee has a controlling interest.
+(Section 84-15(a), HRS). - 2.
+CONTRACTOR has not been represented or assisted personally in the matter by an individual who has been an employee of the agency awarding this Contract within the preceding two years and who participated while so employed in the matter with which the Contract is directly concerned.
+(Section 84-15(b), HRS). - 3.
 CONTRACTOR has not been assisted or represented by a legislator or employee for a fee or other compensation to obtain this Contract and will not be assisted or represented by a legislator or employee for a fee or other compensation in the performance of this Contract, if the legislator or employee had been involved in the development or award of the Contract.
-(Section 84-14 (d), HRS).
-4. CONTRACTOR has not been represented on matters related to this Contract, for a fee or other consideration by an individual who, within the past twelve (12) months, has been an agency employee, or in the case of the Legislature, a legislator, and participated while an employee or legislator on matters related to this Contract.
+(Section 84-14 (d), HRS). - CONTRACTOR has not been represented on matters related to this Contract, for a fee or other 4. consideration by an individual who, within the past twelve (12) months, has been an agency employee, or in the case of the Legislature, a legislator, and participated while an employee or legislator on matters related to this Contract.
 (Sections 84-18(b) and (c), HRS).

 CONTRACTOR understands that the Contract to which this document is attached is voidable on behalf of the STATE if this Contract was entered into in violation of any provision of chapter 84, Hawaii Revised Statutes, commonly referred to as the Code of Ethics, including the provisions which are the source of the declarations above.
 Additionally, any fee, compensation, gift, or profit received by any person as a result of a violation of the Code of Ethics may be recovered by the STATE.

-Reminder to Agency: If the "is" block is checked and if the Contract involves goods or services Contract of a value in excess of \$10,000, the must be awarded by competitive (Signature) Print Name sealed bidding under section 103D-302, HRS, or a competitive sealed proposal under section Print Title 103D-30 not awar Name of Contractor Name of Contractor notice with the State Ethics Commission.
+CONTRACTOR Reminder to Agency: If the "is" block is checked and if the Contract involves goods or By services of a value in excess of \$10,000, the Contract must be awarded by competitive (Signature) Print Name sealed bidding under section 103D-302, HRS, or a competitive sealed proposal under section Print Title 103D-303, HRS.
+Otherwise, the Agency may not award the Contract unless it posts a notice Name of Contractor of its intent to award it and files a copy of the notice with the State Ethics Commission.
+(Section 84-15(a), HRS).
+Date